sugarlabs/sugar-docs/dev-environment.md

 build from sources, we developed a set of scripts that automates builds and other common development tasks.

-Only a few distributions are supported by the scripts, the most popular and most recent.
-Unfortunately we can't support everything, especially older versions, we prefer to focus on making the scripts work really well where supported.
-You can choose between the 32-bit and 64-bit versions of

-* Fedora 19
-* Ubuntu 13.04
-* Debian Jessie

 First of all clone the sugar-build git repository

     git clone git://github.com/sugarlabs/sugar-build.git

-Then enter the main directory and build the source code.
-It may take some time, depending on your distribution, computer and network speed
+Then enter the main directory and pull the source code.

 <pre><code language='sh'>
 cd sugar-build
-./osbuild build
+./osbuild pull
 </code></pre>

-Finally run it with
+Enter the osbuild shell and start build.

 <pre><code language='sh'>
-./osbuild run
+./osbuild shell
+build
 </code></pre>

+Finally run sugar.

+<pre><code language='sh'>
+run
+</code></pre>

-If anything goes wrong, you can check if there are known problems with the source code, by looking at the
+If anything goes wrong, you can check if there are known problems by looking at the
 [buildbot status](http://buildbot.sugarlabs.org/waterfall).
 If it's red then something is wrong and hopefully developers will fix it soon.
 If it's green then the issue is probably not yet known and you should report it.